y330/Java-GPT-vaadin-essay-writer/README.md

 - Under the `srs/main/java` are located Application sources
     - `Application.java` is a runnable Java application class and the app's starting point
-    - `GreetService.java` is a Spring service class
+    - `GPTInteractionManager.java` is a class that interacts with the gpt-3 api, and can use recursion for generating multiple paragraphs.
+    - `Essay.java`
-    - `MainView.java` is an example Vaadin view
+    - `MainView.java` is an main Vaadin view
-- Under the `srs/test` are located the TestBench test files
+- Under the `src/test` are located the TestBench test files
 - `src/main/resources` contains configuration files and static resources
 - The `frontend` directory in the root folder contains client-side dependencies and resource files.
 Example CSS styles used by the application